-The Year abroad does not have to be any more expensive than studying in Nottingham if you budget well and take advantage of any funding and financial support for which you may be eligible
+The Year Abroad doesn't have to be any more expensive than studying in Nottingham, if you budget well and take advantage of any funding and financial support which you may be eligible for.

 What do I have to pay?